 The third Unlimited! conference Innovation for Access: New Interactions will be hosted by the OPEN Expertise Centre for Accessible Media and Culture and the TricS research group of the University of Antwerp.

-The OPEN Expertise Centre for Accessible Media and Culture is responsible for hosting the Unlimited!
-Conference series.
-Meet our team:
+The OPEN Expertise Centre for Accessible Media and Culture is co-hosting the Unlimited!
+Conference series together with the TricS research group.
+Meet our steering committee:

 Pablo Romero-Fresco (University of Vigo)